 The death of Caden’s daughter, Olive, where the flowers tattooed on her body start to wilt and she dies when they die, also runs with the same theme.
 Adele’s death due to lung cancer, which had been hinted at in her messages to Ellen where we would hear her cough, follows the same path.
 In a similar manner, we see the death of Caden early on in the film, and only feel it at the end.
 The reason why Caden agrees for Millicent to play him is that she acknowledges that he is dead.
 Eventually, he lets go of that control when he takes a break from serving as the director of the play and decides to take the role of the cleaning lady instead.

-In the end, when he tells Ellen’s mother that now he knows what he wants to do with the play, Millicent cues him to “die” and the story ends.
+In the end, when he tells Ellen’s mother that he now knows what he wants to do with the play, Millicent cues him to “die,” and the story ends.
 Does this mean Caden is dead?
-It depends on how you saw him throughout the film.
+It depends on how you see him throughout the film.
 Did you accept his death when Millicent said it out loud or did you realize it before, when you caught him losing track of time, or when you saw Sammy die, whose job was to replicate the actions of Caden?
-Caden tells Sammy that he didn’t jump that day he saw Hazel with her family, that he was stopped by someone.
+Caden tells Sammy that he didn’t jump that day when he saw Hazel with her family and that he was stopped by someone.
 But was he, really?
-Or did he jump and Sammy was simply following in his footsteps and completing the story as it had been?
+Or did he jump, and Sammy was simply following in his footsteps and completing the story as it had been?
 You might say that it is too fantastical an idea to entertain, but doesn’t the whole thing work around that fantasy?

 Read More: Best Philip Seymour Hoffman Movies